cesanta/mongoose-os-smart-light/README.md

 ## Backend

-The mDash comes pre-configured with a single administrator user, `admin` with a password admin.
+The mDash comes pre-configured with a single administrator user `admin` (password `admin`).
 That was done with the following command:

 ```
 docker-compose run dash /dash --config-file /data/dash_config.json --register-user admin admin